 - inserting general shots of items in the room, or hand movements to cover edits made in the interview

-- set-up shots of the interviewee and interviewer used to lead into the interview
+- set-up shots of the interviewee and interviewer which are used to lead into the interview

 Always make clear when material has been provided by others.
 Attribution is essential.
 Say “according to…” or “it’s being reported by…” and you are covered.
 However, in contentious issues, your sources need to be representative of the widest opinion base in order to protect your credibility.
 Sourcing such information is part of your commitment to accuracy.